zephyrproject-rtos/zephyr/samples/basic/blinky/README.rst

    :goals: build flash
    :compact:

-After flashing the image to the board, the user LED on the board should start to blink.
+After flashing, the LED starts to blink.
+Blinky does not print to the console.